arigo/BaroqueUI/README.md

         ct.onTriggerDown += OnTriggerDown;

 * This minimal example will make BaroqueUI call your ``OnTriggerDown`` method whenever the trigger button is pressed.
-You can use ctrl+tab in Visual Studio to insert the method automatically with the correct signature.
+You can use "tab" or "ctrl+dot" in Visual Studio to insert the method automatically with the correct signature.
 See below for details.

 * The BaroqueUI framework also provides classes to display a keyboard and interact with dialog-box-like displays.